Raging Bull: Post-production

 The editing of Raging Bull began when production was temporarily put on hold and was completed in 1980.
-Scorsese worked with the editor, Thelma Schoonmaker, to achieve a final cut of the film.
-Their main decision was to abandon Schrader's idea of LaMotta's nightclub act interweaving with the flashback of his youth and instead they just followed along the lines of a single flashback where only scenes of LaMotta practicing his stand-up would be left bookending the film.
-A sound mix arranged by Frank Warner was a delicate process taking six months.
-According to Scorsese, the sound on Raging Bull was difficult because each punch, camera shot, and flash bulb would be different.
+Scorsese worked with the editor Thelma Schoonmaker to achieve a final cut of the film.
+Their main decision was to abandon Schrader's idea of LaMotta's nightclub act interweaving with the flashback of his youth, and instead followed the lines of a single flashback, in which only scenes of LaMotta practicing his stand-up would remain bookending the film.

+A sound mix arranged by Frank Warner was a delicate process that took six months.
+According to Scorsese, the sound on Raging Bull was difficult because each punch, camera shot and flash bulb would be different.
 Also, there was the issue of trying to balance the quality between scenes featuring dialogue and those involving boxing (which were done in Dolby Stereo).
 Raging Bull went through a test screening in front of a small audience including the chief executives of United Artists, Steven Bach and Andy Albeck.
-The screening was shown at the MGM screening room in New York around July 1980.
-Later, Albeck praised Scorsese by calling him a "true artist".
+The screening was shown at the M-G-M screening room in New York in July 1980.
+Albeck praised Scorsese by calling him a "true artist".

 According to the producers Robert Chartoff and Irwin Winkler, matters were made worse when United Artists decided not to distribute the film but no other studios were interested when they attempted to sell the rights.
 Scorsese made no secret that Raging Bull would be his "Hollywood swan song" and he took unusual care of its rights during post-production.
-Scorsese threatened to remove his credit from the film if he was not allowed to sort a reel which obscured the name of a whisky brand known as "Cutty Sark" which was heard in a scene.
-The work was completed only four days shy of the premiere.
+Scorsese threatened to remove his credit from the film if he was not allowed to sort a reel that obscured the name of a whisky brand (Cutty Sark) that was heard in a scene.
+The work was completed four days shy of the premiere.

 In 2012, Raging Bull was voted by the Motion Picture Editors Guild as the best-edited film in history.

 Copyright litigation

-Paula Petrella, heir to Frank Petrello whose works were allegedly sources for the film, filed for copyright infringement in 2009 based on MGM's 1991 copyright renewal of the film.
+Paula Petrella, heir to Frank Petrello, whose works were allegedly sources for the film, filed for copyright infringement in 2009 based on MGM's 1991 copyright renewal of the film.
 In 2014, the Supreme Court held, in Petrella v.
 Metro-Goldwyn-Mayer, Inc., that Petrella's suit survived MGM's defense of "laches", the legal doctrine that protects defendants from unreasonable delays by potential plaintiffs.
 The case was remanded to lower courts, meaning that Petrella could receive a decision on the merits of her claim.
 MGM settled with Petrella in 2015.